EVHaste/haste-makes-waste/_posts/2021-09-03-consent-and-abuse-in-boyfriend-dungeon.markdown

   <img src="/images/boyfriend-dungeon/dagger-6.jpg">
 </div>

 However, when Jake continues to tail you on subsequent dates, Valeria becomes angry with him.
 She's okay with accepting help, **as long as she asked for it**.
-Jake later confirms this, noting that Valeria hates when people are protective or processive over her. **There's a difference between adjusting a boundary, and removing it entirely**.
+Jake later confirms this, noting that Valeria hates when people are protective or possessive over her. **There's a difference between adjusting a boundary, and removing it entirely**.
 Jake's behavior, though well-intentioned, diminishes Valeria's agency, which she will not tolerate.
 They later come to an understanding about this and re-establish their friendship largely out of view of the player character.
 After all, your input is really not needed.
 This is about *Valeria's* needs.

 #### Finally, Valeria is very careful about testing your response to aspects of her lifestyle before letting you in.